Hitchhikers Guide for Canada

 - Buy a ‘Spot’ messenger – it is a global GPS ‘panic button’.

 Hitchhikers Guide – What to Pack and More Tips

 What to pack depends on what route you will be taking.
 Certain northern regions are inhabited by only a few or no permanent residents.
-So it is very important to go with proper equipment and if you go to remote areas I suggest to register with a local authority prior to such trip.
+So it is very important to go with the proper equipment and if you go to remote areas I suggest registering with a local authority prior to such a trip.

 75 % of Canada’s population lives in the south along the US border, anywhere else, the population can be pretty sparse.
 It’s normal in some parts to drive a couple of hundred kilometres without seeing another soul and once you head north it gets worth.
 Read about Canada facts and climate and find out about Wilderness Dangers before embarking on your journey.